Sidney Blumenthal: Relationship with Christopher Hitchens

-Post–Clinton Administration years
+Post-Clinton administration years

 Published works and memoirs

 After the Clinton presidency, Blumenthal's book, The Clinton Wars, was published in 2003.
 In her review for The New York Times, Janet Maslin wrote: "Beyond his intention to set the record straight on controversies that plagued the Clinton presidency, Mr. Blumenthal has a more personal agenda.
 Barely mentioning others close to the Clintons, and illustrating this memoir with smiling, convivial photographs of himself in their company ...
 Blumenthal sends a clear message to his administration colleagues: Mom liked me best."
 Maslin further wrote: "The Clinton Wars means to solidify Mr. Blumenthal's place in history.
 He wrote memos and speeches (included here for the reader to enjoy).
 He gave valued advice.
 He came up with the slogan One America, which, he helpfully points out, is 'an updating of E pluribus unum'.
 He introduced President Clinton to a promising British politician named Tony Blair.
 And he was often in the presence of greatness.
 'I once sat with the president and Tony Blair as, in about 15 minutes, the two men easily thrashed out a prickly trade problem involving bananas and cashmere,' he reveals."

-Reviewing the book in The New York Review of Books, Joseph Lelyveld, the former executive editor of The New York Times, wrote that Blumenthal came across as more like a "courtier" than "the bright campaign reporter he once was ...
+Reviewing the book in The New York Review of Books, Joseph Lelyveld, the former executive editor of The New York Times, wrote that Blumenthal came across as more like a "courtier" than "the bright campaign reporter he once was. ...
 When it comes to the Clintons, there is not a single line of comparable acuity or detachment in the whole of The Clinton Wars.
 What you get instead are passages that would have been regarded as above par but hardly fresh if they had appeared in a news magazine cover story ten years ago."

-Also in The New York Times, historian Robert Dallek wrote that Blumenthal's book was partly "an exercise in score settling" against his "tormentors."
-Moreover, Dalek wrote, "The book is also an exercise in something all too familiar to inside-the-White-House memoirs -- an exaggerated picture of the participant's importance.
-Comparing himself to the Antichrist in the eyes of the Christian right, Blumenthal 'wondered which of my traits had invited this invective."
+Also in The New York Times, historian Robert Dallek wrote that Blumenthal's book was partly "an exercise in score settling" against his "tormentors".
+Moreover, Dallek wrote, "The book is also an exercise in something all too familiar to inside-the-White-House memoirs – an exaggerated picture of the participant's importance.
+Comparing himself to the Antichrist in the eyes of the Christian right, Blumenthal 'wondered which of my traits had invited this invective.'
 Holding center stage, as his massive volume attests, might be one answer."

-Overall though, Dallek praised the book, opining that "Blumenthal's sprawling 800-page memoir of his four years as a presidential assistant" was a "welcome addition to the literature on Bill Clinton's tumultuous second term."
-Dalkek also wrote that "Blumenthal brings a reporter's keen eye for telling detail and a columnist's talent for considered analysis and unmistakable opinion to his reconstruction of what he calls the Clinton wars."
+Overall, Dallek praised the book, opining that "Blumenthal's sprawling 800-page memoir of his four years as a presidential assistant" was a "welcome addition to the literature on Bill Clinton's tumultuous second term", and also wrote that "Blumenthal brings a reporter's keen eye for telling detail and a columnist's talent for considered analysis and unmistakable opinion to his reconstruction of what he calls the Clinton wars."

-Andrew Sullivan has characterized Blumenthal as "the most pro-Clinton writer on the planet."
+Andrew Sullivan has characterized Blumenthal as "the most pro-Clinton writer on the planet".
 For Salon, Dwight Garner wrote that Blumenthal's pieces as Washington correspondent of The New Yorker "were so unabashedly pro-Clinton that they quickly became the butt of countless jokes."
+In addition to The Clinton Wars (2003), Blumenthal's other books include: